 → Daily movement is essential for regularity and bile flow.

-→ Excessive radiation from wireless pulses, fields from electronics can disrupt gut function in those who’ve become sensitized.
+→ *Excessive* radiation from wireless pulses, fields from electronics can disrupt gut function in those who’ve become sensitized.

 → Antibiotics can wipe out all good flora.

-A healthy gut handles nutrients, toxins, & water properly.
+A healthy gut handles nutrients, toxins, & water with ease.

-A healthy stool means that healthy microbes are releasing beneficial nutrients:
+A healthy stool means that healthy microbes are growing and releasing nutrients:

-Dietary fiber is necessary because it traps toxins inside the healthy stool — for excretion at the next bowel movement.
+Dietary fiber traps toxins inside the healthy stool — for excretion at your next bowel movement.

 The lower colon reabsorbs water and minerals from stool, keeping the body hydrated.